hvrt-vcs/hvrt/README.md

             just add a legend to help users know what each shape/color means.
             Probably prefer shapes over colors to support color blind users.
-          - Perhaps a `hvrt unsafe` command could be added that can be used on local branches for things like `reorder` and `squash`.
-Something like `hvrt push --force` should not exist; if someone needs to forcefully rewrite history, they need to have direct access to the machine where the upstream repo lives, not just generic `push` access.
+          - Perhaps a `hvrt unsafe` command could be added that can be used on local branches for things like `reorder` and `squash` (`replay`, again, is a terrible idea; just merge the branch).
+Something like `hvrt push --force` should not exist; if someone needs to forcefully rewrite public (i.e. already pushed) history, they need to have direct access (e.g. ssh interactive shell) to the machine where the upstream repo lives, not just generic `push` access.
 Remember, we have no identity or authentication systems, in the same way `git` does not have them, so if a person has remote `push` access, they can do _anything_ that is possible via the tools.
 Thus, the tools should make it impossible to remotely rewrite history.
   - Ideas on features that can replace rebasing:
     - Have the concept of a "bundle".
 A bundle is a pointer to a series of commits (much like using rebase to squash commits).
 In any UIs (textual or